Vintage Longwave Receivers - Part 4

 More Longwave Signals

 Longwave Broadcasting's Future - It doesn't look good - Most of Asia no longer broadcasts on LW.
-Europe has about four stations still operating.
+Europe has several LW BC stations listed as still operating but the information seems to be somewhat dated.
+At present, in 2021, there are 29 LW-BC stations shown as active in Europe but a close look at the details in the listings indicates that many stations are "inactive at present time" or other vague indications of being "off the air."
 The BBC-4 LW station is still running a vacuum tube transmitter and claims when the last tube goes, they are permanently off the air.
 They claim to have "bought up" all of the spare tubes available in world a few years ago,...and, apparently these tubes can't be rebuilt (more likely the BCC doesn't want to spend the money to have the tubes rebuilt.)
 When the Irish LW BC station, RTE-Radio One, shutdown a few years ago there was an enormous protest from the Irish in Britain that eventually got RTE-Radio One to reverse their decision to shutdown.
 The arguments to shutdown all LW BC are based on technology in that higher fidelity programming is available on Medium Wave (AM BC) or FM BC or Satellite or even the Internet.
 However, ardent LW listeners say "so what?"
 They don't want to change their listening habits.
 Even if the LW BC technology has its limitations it doesn't matter since most listeners aren't using new receivers anyway.
 Many are still using their old vacuum tube radio purchased decades ago.
 Expensive operation and maintenance cost when power level is at one million watts and the transmitter is of vacuum tube design seems to be the ever present threat that shuts down the LW BC station.
 At the present, the only thing keeping LW BC alive is their devoted listeners and those include still many maritime listeners.
 However, the end is probably "in sight" for LW BC.
 None of the stations want to upgrade their equipment since the future of LW BC is so bleak.
 Also, in many cases, the real estate that the massive antenna systems inhabit is probably worth more to the governments than maintaining "an obsolete technology" that benefits few and costs them so much to operate.

 Several years ago, 22 experimental licenses were issued by the FCC under the call WD2XSH/xx.
 These were licensed individuals that are carrying out experimental transmissions around 500kc (usually 508kc.)
 The limitations were 20 watts EIRP.
 About half of the 22 licensees eventually got "on the air" but signals were scarce.
 In the West, WD2XSH/22 in Sweethome, Oregon was very strong and easy to copy.
 These signals were CW, not MCW.
 UPDATE: I haven't heard any amateur activity on 508kc for some time now.
 It seems that the spectrum around 500kc is now being used by commercial or military users. - 2017 UPDATE: Further down this page are more details on the 630 meter and 2200 meter ham bands along with more information on FCC Experimental License Grants - 2017

-Loran C - All Loran C stations used to transmit on 100kc.
+Terrestrial Based Navigation Radio Signals - Loran C - All Loran C stations used to transmit on 100kc.
 The Loran C signal consisted of a precisely timed series of rapid pulses that both identified the station (as Master or Slave) and also allowed all Loran transmitters to be on 100kc simultaneously.
 The timing was critical and controlled by cesium-atomic clocks at each station.
 The shipboard navigation receivers were capable of identifying Master from Slave stations and designed to time the propagation delay based on "knowing" precisely when the pulses were sent and "timing" when they were received.
-Using the Master signal plus one or more Slave signals allowed the ship's navigation receiver to triangulate the wave fronts and determine their intersection point and the ship's position with an accuracy of around 50 feet, which in the ocean was pretty close.
+Using the Master signal plus one or more Slave signals allowed the ship's navigation receiver to triangulate the wave fronts and determine their intersection point and the ship's position with an accuracy of around 50 feet which, in the ocean, was pretty close.
 All Loran-C stations were shutdown in 2010 in what was mainly a political move that eliminated the last terrestrial-based, long-distance navigation system in favor of satellite-based GPS navigation.

 Computer Programs - There are several computer programs available that will demodulate many of the data transmission-type LF signals and allow the user to "view" what kind of information is being transmitted.
 In some cases, weather maps and weather reports can be printed out from NAVTEX.
 SeaTTY is one such computer program.
 USN MSK signals can't be decoded without special equipment, data reassembly programs, encoding data and other sophisticated encryption/decryption information.